twilson63/notes123/README.md

 ])}
 ```

-dispatcher
+Dispatcher
 ----------

-The router is not much use without the dispatcher, this is very similar to flux and redux, but not a complicated.
-It simply takes a basic state and a update command that just needs the state, then it will worry about rendering.
+The router is not much use without the dispatcher, this is very similar to flux and redux, but not as complicated.
+It simply takes a basic state and an update command that just needs the state, then it will worry about rendering.